samboy/MaraDNS/README.md

 I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.

-Since being furloughed during the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.
+Since the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.

-Versions of some MaraDNS programs compiled as Windows binaries (without needing Cygwin or another POSIX emulation library) are in the folder maradns-win32/
+Versions of some MaraDNS programs compiled as Windows binaries (without needing Cygwin or another POSIX emulation library) are in the folder `maradns-win32/`

-## Table of contents

-* Supported OSes
-* Important note for Windows users
-* What is DNS
-* MaraDNS' History
-* Overview
-* Internals
+# Building MaraDNS

+To build MaraDNS, one needs a POSIX system with:

+* A POSIX compatible shell
+* A POSIX compatible implementation of `make`
-* Other DNS servers
+* Other standard POSIX utilities (`awk`, etc.)
-* MaraDNS' future
+* A C99 C compiler which can support, via `stdint`, 8-bit, 16-bit, 32-bit,
+  and 64-bit sized integers.
+* A POSIX C library with both POSIX and Berkeley socket support.

+All of these are very standard tools which are included with the vast majority of Linux distributions; packages usually have names like:

+* `clang` (which uses `llvm`) for the C compiler
+* `libc-dev` for the development C standard library, which will have sockets
+* `make` for make; if one does not wish to use GNU make (the Linux standard), other make implementations exist, e.g. https://github.com/samboy/maramake
+* POSIX compatible implementations of `sh`, `awk`, and other utilities are also almost always included as part of a Linux base install.

 ## Supported OSes

 There are no “supported OSes” for MaraDNS.
-I currently use Ubuntu 22.04 to develop MaraDNS, and a Windows XP virtual machine to make the Windows binary.
-The tests are run in both Ubuntu 22.04 and Alpine Linux.
+I currently use Ubuntu 22.04 to develop MaraDNS, both Ubuntu 22.04 and Alpine Linux 3.14 to test that MaraDNS builds and passes all automated regressions, and a Windows XP virtual machine to make the Windows binaries.

-   Distribution-specific issues should be forwarded to the bug processing system for your distribution.

 ## Important note for Windows users

 Users of Microsoft Windows are better off downloading a prebuilt Windows
 binary: http://maradns.samiam.org/download.html (or, look in the folder `maradns-win32` here)
 Be sure to download the file with the .zip extension.

 Only Deadwood and coLunacyDNS binaries are provided.

 Deadwood has passed Y2038 tests in Windows 10.

 ## What is DNS

 The internet uses numbers, not names, to find computers.
 DNS is the internet’s directory service: It takes a name, like “www.maradns.org”, and converts that name in to an “IP” number that your computer can use to connect to www.maradns.org.

 DNS is one of these things many take for granted that is essential to using today’s internet.
 Without DNS, the internet breaks.
 It is critical that a DNS server keeps the internet working in a secure and stable manner.

 ## MaraDNS' History

 MaraDNS was started in 2001 in response to concerns that there were only two freely available DNS servers (BIND and DjbDNS) at the time.
 MaraDNS 1.0 was released in mid-2002, MaraDNS 1.2 was released in late 2005, and MaraDNS 2.0 was released in the fall of 2010.

 MaraDNS 1.0 used a recursive DNS server that was implemented rather quickly and had difficult-to-maintain code.
 This code was completely rewritten for the MaraDNS 2.0 release, which now uses a separate recursive DNS server.

    MaraDNS was fully maintained and actively developed without needing contributions from 2001 until 2010, and in 2020 during the COVID-19